hanez/home/README.md

 This is my $HOME
 ================

-This repository contains my complete configuration for awesome, Zsh, Vim etc.
+This repository contains my configuration for awesome, Zsh, Vim, etc.

-It is actually a work in progress because I try to migrate stuff used in more then 15 years to a new and fresh $HOME setup.
-Don't wonder why some parts look stupid... ;)

 It is a special configured repository where every file is ignored in .gitignore.
 Only files I am sharing accross users/systems are "unignored".

 This repo is for my personal use only.
 Feel free to take a look... ;)

-I am using a lot of Git submodules so take care of the licenses of each project.
+I am using some Git submodules so take care of the licenses of each project.

 I use a default wallpaper provided by Willi Thiel licensed under CC BY-BC-SA 2.0 (https://creativecommons.org/licenses/by-nc-sa/2.0/).
 The source for this